yury-dubinin/crypto-jobs-crawler/README.md

 # how to use?
-Given that you have Python 3.5+ and pip instaleed just run pip install -r requirements.txt Crawler uses just 2 none standard libs:
+Given that you have Python 3.5+ and pip instaleed just run pip install -r requirements.txt Crawler uses just 1 none standard libs:
 - selenium
+Next just run `crawler.py`

+# UI staff
+Let's try GitHub pages here: https://yury-dubinin.github.io/crypto-jobs-crawler/ Locally just run `python3 -m http.server 8000` and open `localhost:8000` in your browser.

 # What we will watch by HR platform
 lever: